Eisenhower Matrix

 The promise of the Eisenhower Matrix is to make you more productive by setting the right priorities and acting on them.
 If you're always busy but don't get anywhere on your long-term projects and goals, this tool is definitely for you.
 But it's also a generally useful tool for deciding what to work on and what to eliminate from your life.

 I created a handy worksheet to help you put this tool into practice.
 It comes with a simple how-to guide including an example.
+Get it in a bundle with 9 other useful tools:

 Get the worksheet